itsBosco/netflix-search/README.md

 ## To run locally

 + Clone this repository
-+ Navigate to the 'twitch-app' directory
++ Navigate to the 'netflix-search' directory
 + Run the command `npm install`
 + Run the command `npm start`